 The Dodgeland FFA is a co-curricular organization for students in grades 7-12.
 Members can choose from a variety of events, competitions, field trips, community service and fundraising activities throughout the year.
 Students enrolled in agriculture courses or interested in developing leadership skills are highly encouraged to join.
 Members have the opportunity to apply for grants and scholarships to earn money for their Supervised Agricultural Experiences and post-secondary education programs.

-Advisor: Mr. VanEgtern
+Advisor: Mr. Bestul

-Contact Mr. VanEgtern: Email
+Contact Mr. Bestul: Email

 Follow Dodgeland FFA on Facebook!